steinarbragi/msc-scraper/readme.md

 1. Connect to a PostgreSQL database
 2. Fetch data from a table
 3. Prepare and upsert data for Pinecone in batches
+4. Use OpenAI to embed the title and description of the book
-4. Keeps track of progress in a file so it can resume from where it left off if it fails
+5. Keep track of progress in a file so it can resume from where it left off if it fails

 To use the feeder:

 1. set up environment variables in a .env file

 ```

 PINECONE_API_KEY=<YOUR_PINECONE_API_KEY_HERE>
 OPENAI_API_KEY=<YOUR_OPENAI_API_KEY_HERE>
 dbpassword=<YOUR_DATABASE_PASSWORD_HERE>